 If you have older kids or teens, this is a great patience-building recipe to hand off to them.
 The cooking process is simple, but it teaches them how to follow steps—low and slow roasting, brushing the sauce, and knowing when ribs are done.
 They’ll be proud of their work, and you get a break from cooking (win-win).

-• 1–2 tbsp seasoning salt (I love Slap Ya Mama, but kosher salt, garlic powder, or onion powder works.)
+• 1–2 tablespoons seasoning salt (I love Slap Ya Mama, but kosher salt, garlic powder, or onion powder works.)

-• 1 bottle BBQ sauce (your favorite BBQ sauce, or a homemade barbecue sauce.
+• 1 bottle BBQ sauce (your favorite store-bought sauce or a homemade barbecue sauce)

 Optional Flavor Boosts:

-• A few drops of liquid smoke for a slow-smoked taste.
+• A few drops of liquid smoke for a subtle smoky flavor

-• A homemade spice rub with a fair amount of sugar for extra caramelization.
+• A homemade spice rub with a bit of sugar for deeper caramelization

-• A thin layer of yellow mustard before seasoning (acts as a binder).
+• A thin layer of yellow mustard before seasoning (it helps the spices stick)

 oven baked st louis style bbq ribs cut in pieces on a cutting board with a knife and bbq sauce on the side

-2. Season the meaty side and back of the ribs generously.
+2. Season both the meaty side and the back of the ribs generously.

-3. Wrap tightly in aluminum foil and place on a baking sheet.
+3. Wrap the ribs tightly in aluminum foil and place them on a baking sheet.

-6. Brush on a thin layer of BBQ sauce and bake for 10-15 minutes until it looks dry.
+6. Brush on a thin layer of BBQ sauce and bake for 10–15 minutes, until the surface looks slightly dry.

-7. Repeat brushing and baking every 10 minutes, three times total—this step makes all the difference!
+7. Repeat brushing and baking every 10 minutes, about three times total.
+This layering step creates the rich, caramelized finish.

-8. On the final round, turn the oven to high heat and broil for 1-2 minutes for that sticky, caramelized finish.
-(Watch closely—BBQ sauce burns fast!)
+8. For the final round, switch the oven to broil and cook for 1–2 minutes for that sticky, glossy finish.
+Watch closely — BBQ sauce burns quickly.

-How to Tell When the Ribs Are Done
+How to Tell When St. Louis Ribs Are Done in the Oven

 rack of st louis style bbq ribs on sheet pan